sumanth234/react-native-simple-accordian/README.md

 # react-native-simple-accordian

-_Animated collapsible component for React Native using the Animated API_
+_Animated collapsible component for React Native_

-Pure JavaScript, supports dynamic content heights and components that is aware of its `collapsed` state (good for toggling arrows etc).
+Pure JavaScript, supports dynamic content heights and components that is aware of its `collapsed` state (good for toggling arrows etc) with custom styling.

 ## Installation